 As a scholar, educator, advisor, and consultant, Dr. Wilson has collaborated with police agencies, communities, task forces, multinational corporations, professional associations, governments, and other public and private entities throughout the U.S. and the world on many complex public safety problems, and he has led over $14M of projects sponsored by the U.S. Congress, various units of the U.S. Departments of Justice and Interior, community and institutional foundations, local governments, police departments, professional associations, and companies.
-Among other areas, he has written over 160 publications for practitioners and scholars on brand protection, product counterfeiting, police staffing and personnel planning, organizational consolidation, resource allocation, performance assessment and ROI, community policing, field interventions for violence prevention, data and measurement, empirical modeling and evaluation.
-Dr. Wilson serves on the Board of Directors for the National Crime Prevention Council and on the editorial board of the Journal of Economic Criminology, and he is a member of the International Association of Chiefs of Police, Police Executive Research Forum, American Society of Evidence-Based Policing, and Michigan Association of Chiefs of Police, International AntiCounterfeiting Coalition, American Society of Criminology and Academy of Criminal Justice Sciences.
+Among other areas, he has written over 170 publications for practitioners and scholars on police staffing and personnel planning, organizational consolidation, resource allocation, performance assessment and ROI, community policing, brand protection, product counterfeiting, field interventions for violence prevention, data and measurement, empirical modeling and evaluation.
+He serves on the International Association of Chiefs of Police Research Advisory Committee and on the editorial board of the Journal of Economic Criminology.
+He is a member of the International Association of Chiefs of Police, Police Executive Research Forum, American Society of Evidence-Based Policing, Michigan Association of Chiefs of Police, International AntiCounterfeiting Coalition, American Society of Criminology and Academy of Criminal Justice Sciences.

 He recently won the Outstanding Book Award from the American Society of Criminology Division on White Collar and Corporate Crime for his book, Brand Protection and the Global Risk of Product Counterfeits: A Total Business Solution Approach.
-Additionally, the MSU Innovation Center recognized him with the Corporate Connector Award for his extensive brand integrity partnership building with industry, and the Police Section of the Academy of Criminal Justice Sciences honored him with the O.W.
+Additionally, the MSU Innovation Center recognized him with the Corporate Connector Award for his extensive partnership building with industry, and the Police Section of the Academy of Criminal Justice Sciences honored him with the O.W.
 Wilson Award for his contributions to police research and practice.
 He has received additional leadership, research, service, and supervisory awards by the American Society of Criminology, RAND Corporation, The Ohio State University, Indiana University, Michigan State University, Johnson & Johnson, Underwriters Laboratories, and the City of Lansing.